-- For a purchase transaction (newly built, not affixed to the foundation as of the application), the LTV will be determined using the following: - Purchase price of the unit (as evidenced by the dealer's invoice) plus the land, or the current appraised value, whichever is less. - If the land was purchased less than 12 months prior to the application, use the lowest price at which the land was sold during that 12-month period, or - If the land was purchased 12 or more months prior to the application, use the current appraised value of the land. - If the land was acquired through a gift or inheritance, use the appraised value of the land.
-Document the acquisition and transfer of the land. - For a purchase transaction (unit is affixed to the foundation as of the application date), the LTV will be based on the lowest of: - The purchase price of the unit (as evidenced by the dealer's invoice) plus the land, or; - The current appraised value of the unit and the land, or; - If the unit was affixed to the foundation less than 12 months prior to the application date, the lowest price the home was previously sold for during that 12-month period and the lower of the: - Current appraised value of the land, or - Lowest price the land was sold for during that 12-month period. - For a refinance of an existing unit already permanently affixed to the land, the LTV will be based on the lowest of: - The current appraised value of the manufactured home and land; or - If the unit has been permanently affixed less than 12 months prior to the loan application: - and the land and the unit are secured by two liens, use the lowest price of the unit within the past 12 months plus the lowest price the land has sold for within the past 12 months or the current appraised value, whichever is less. - If the unit and land are secured by a single lien, use the lowest price at which the unit and land were sold in the last 12 months. - If the land was acquired through gift or inheritance, use the appraised value of the land.
-Document the acquisition and transfer of the land.
+- For a purchase transaction (newly built, not affixed to the foundation as of the application), the LTV will be determined using the following: - The purchase price of the unit (as evidenced by the dealer's invoice) plus the land, or the current appraised value, whichever is less. - If the land was purchased less than 12 months prior to the application, use the lowest price at which the land was sold during that 12-month period, or - If the land was purchased 12 or more months prior to the application, use the current appraised value of the land. - If the land was acquired through a gift or inheritance, use the appraised value of the land.
+Document the acquisition and transfer of the land. - For a purchase transaction (unit is affixed to the foundation as of the application date), the LTV will be based on the lowest of: - The purchase price of the unit (as evidenced by the dealer's invoice) plus the land, or; - The current appraised value of the unit and the land, or; - If the unit was affixed to the foundation less than 12 months prior to the application date, the lowest price the home was previously sold for during that 12-month period and the lower of the: - Current appraised value of the land, or - Lowest price the land was sold for during that 12-month period.